Free cookie consent management tool by TermsFeed Record-Level Security [Data Fabric]

 For example, in a support case application, administrators should be able to see all cases, but support engineers should only see their assigned cases, and account managers should only see cases related to their customers.

-To determine which users can see specific records, you can configure record-level security on your record types with data sync enabled.
+You can configure record-level security on any record type with data sync enabled.

 • Security rules: Allows you to configure even your most complex security requirements using a simple and easy-to-maintain experience.